jeffbailes/DevelopingDataProductsPresentation/index.md

 ## The Real Draw-card.
 This final part is what really makes the app.
-You get suggestions on what to do if you are in fact skrewed!
+You get suggestions on what to do if you are in fact screwed!

 Suggestions to increase efficiency include (among others):